molgenis/capice/README.md

 Unlike CAPICE Predictions, this input file is fully dependent on the imputing file used to impute the input dataset, but requires 2 columns at the very least: `sample_weight` and `binarized_label`.
 Sample weight can be 1 for all samples if no sample weight should be applied.
 Binarized label should be either 0 or 1, depending on your labels of classification.
 _Note: when applying balancing to the input dataset, only a 2 class problem can be processed._

-To make new CAPICE like models, run the following command:

-`python3 train_model.py` _arguments_

-The following arguments are required:

-- -i / --input: Path to a input dataset in TSV format.
-- -o / --output: Path to an output directory.
-Will be made if it does not exists.
-- --overwrite_impute_file: The full string (without quotation marks) of the return of the `get_name()` function within a certain imputing file.

-The following arguments are optional:

-- -b / --balance: Flag to be added when the input dataset is required to be balanced on Allele frequency, consequence and the distribution of pathogenic and benign samples.
-- -l / --log_file: Path to a directory in where log files are stored.
-Will be made if it does not exists.
-Default will be within the output directory.
-- -d / --default: Flag to be added when the originally published hyper parameters should be used to create a new model.
-- -sd / --specified_default: Path to a JSON containing the 3 tunable hyper parameters: `learning_rate` (in float), `max_depth` (in integer) and `n_estimators` (in integer).
-If both -d and -sd are called, -sd will overrule -d.
-- -s / --split: Float that defines a split of the input data before any processing happens, but after balancing happens (if called).
-Use this flag if you want to create a benchmarking / validating dataset out of the initial input dataset.
-- -ttsize / --train_test_size: Float that defines what percentage of the processed data will be used as test dataset once the model is actually training.
-- -e / --exit: Flag to be called if the program should exit right after balancing (if called), splitting (using -s, if called) and the loading of default hyper parameters (if called) for testing purposes or for data preparation purposes.
-- -v / --verbose: Flag to print more debugging messages.
-- -f / --force: Flag to be called if output files should be overwritten if they exist.
-- --disable_logfile: Flag to be called if the creation of a logfile is not wanted.

-###### Examples:

-- Balance out the given file and make an XGBoost model on the balanced set using the originally published hyper parameters, while logging more messages:
-    - `python3 train_model.py -i path/to/cadd/annotated/file -o path/to/output -b -d -v`

-- Do not balance out the given dataset and split it to a 90% dataset to be used for imputing, preprocessing and training.
-The remaining 10% could be used for later validation:
-    - `python3 train_model.py -i path/to/balanced/cadd/annotated/file -o path/to/output -v -s 0.1`

-- Make a model using previously found optimal hyper parameters, without balancing out the input dataset, while using 90% of the input dataset for training:
-    - `python3 train_model.py -i path/to/cadd/annotated/file -o path/to/output -v -s 0.1 -sd path/to/hyperparameters.json`

-- Balance out and split a dataset, without training:
-    - `python3 train_model.py -i path/to/cadd/annotated/file -o path/to/output -s 0.1 -v -e`

 #### Outputs for training a new model: